kenja-k-k/AURORA-AI-Svr-ESG-Reporting/README.md

 ### Choice of Models (LightGBM + LLM)
 - **LightGBM**: An ensemble model trained on multiple variables (facility type, region, season) to classify whether performance meets ESG goals.
 - **Lightweight LLM (Phi-3-mini-128k)**: Used for natural language responses to ESG-related queries.
 The LLM uses a **RAG pipeline** combining structured data (CSV) and unstructured guidance (guidelines.txt).

-- [PLACEHOLDER: Model hyperparameters, training dataset size, and benchmarking results to be finalized.]
+### Choice of Frameworks
+For this service, we align with two complementary ESG reporting frameworks.
+GRI establishes a reliable baseline for emissions reporting, while TCFD enables more strategic, risk-oriented disclosure.
+- **Global Reporting Initiative (GRI)**: A widely used framework that provides transparent reporting on environmental impacts such as emissions and capture efficiency.
+It was selected because it is relatively straightforward to implement with the data already collected (e.g., CO₂ emitted, CO₂ captured, efficiency percentages).
+It allows us to present transparent facility-level metrics and compare them against benchmarks.
+- **Task Force on Climate-related Financial Disclosures (TCFD)**: A forward-looking framework emphasizing scenario analysis and climate risk disclosure.
+This was chosen because it aligns well with the predictive capabilities of our service.
+Using models such as LightGBM, we generate forecasts of future capture efficiency and emissions.
+This supports TCFD’s emphasis on climate scenario analysis and resilience planning, extending our ESG reporting beyond historical tracking into forward-looking insights.

+**Future Considerations**: As the service evolves from Proof of Concept (POC) to Minimum Viable Product (MVP) and eventually to production, the chosen framework(s) can be re-evaluated.
+Key considerations for switching or expanding frameworks include:
+- Availability of financial data (enabling SASB alignment).
+- Client requirements for compliance with CSRD/ESRS or other regional regulations.
+- Expansion of tracked variables (e.g., environmental, social, and governance metrics beyond emissions).
+For now, GRI + TCFD provide the most practical and justifiable combination given our dataset and the service’s current purpose: delivering live, actionable ESG insights.

 ---